 There are some obvious downsides to using a computer that runs Windows 10 without having any password associated with your local user account.
 You’ll want to be one of the only people using the computer and have trust in the other people using the computer so that you can safely say you wouldn’t mind sharing an account with them.
 If you are a frequent traveler, or just planning on taking your laptop away with you on a once off trip, you might also want to think about password protecting that laptop just in cases it gets stolen.
 The less use the laptop is to someone else, the better the chance of you getting it back again—not to mention, you might not want people accessing your data even if you don’t get it back again to limit the amount of damage that is done.

-How To Remove User Account Password In Windows 10
+How to Remove User Account Password for Local User Accounts in Windows 10

 Click on the Start menu from the Windows 10 taskbar.